In the News

 Painting / Installation

 Brazilian artist known for her work referencing colonial history and cultural identity through ceramics and azulejos.
+Her paintings incorporate architectural elements and bodily forms, creating powerful statements about Brazil's complex cultural history.

 Vik Muniz